dylandbl/faCAPTCHA/README.md

 # faCAPTCHA
 [fey-**kap**-ch*uh*]

-A functional, configurable CAPTCHA with features available to create an anti-UX design. faCAPTCHA is a joke component inspired by YouTuber, streamer, and scambaiter [Kitboga](https://www.youtube.com/c/KitbogaShow), who uses fake websites or programs to frustrate and waste the time of scammers.
-The name is a portmanteau of 'fake' and 'CAPTCHA', but through development it became a fully-functional, complete CAPTCHA (with proper configuration).
-Just be sure to change the `helpText`.
+A functional, configurable, frontend CAPTCHA with features available to create an anti-UX design.
+The name is a portmanteau of 'fake' and 'CAPTCHA', but through development it became a real and functional CAPTCHA (with proper configuration).
+Just be sure to change the `helpText`. faCAPTCHA was inspired by YouTuber, streamer, and scambaiter [Kitboga](https://www.youtube.com/c/KitbogaShow), who uses fake websites or programs to frustrate and waste the time of scammers.

 ## API